gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Configuring the Build System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Before we can use GPRT, we need to configure how to compile our code together into an executable.
+The first step in using GPRT is to configure how to compile our code together into an executable.
 Our samples do this by using the *CMakeLists.txt* files.
 In a typical workflow, this CMake file would be configured as follows: